dnywh/climatelocal/about.md

 title: About
 permalink: /about
 ---
+ClimateLocal exists to:

-## 1. Normalising climate conversation
+## 1. Normalise climate conversation
-ClimateLocal exists to normalise and increase conversation about climate change amongst the general public.
+Normalise and increase conversation about climate change amongst the general public.
+Change the political and ethical tone into a quality of life one.

-## 2. Inspiring climate action
+## 2. Inspire climate action
-ClimateLocal exists to turn 'fence-sitting' members of the general public into climate activists.
-We inspire action by surfacing constructive, creative opportunities within localities.
+Turn 'fence-sitting' members of the general public into climate activists.
+Inspire action by surfacing practical, constructive, and creative opportunities within peoples' localities.